aliasfoxkde/py7zip/docs/PLANNING.md

 - Add language support

 ### Bugs
-- "Project Page" Link is broken and needs to be setup.
+- "Project Page" Link on PyPi site is broken and needs to be setup.

 ### Testing
 - Test whether "aliases" or direct methods perform better (or neglegable difference)